Chicken or Turkey Noodle Soup

 • 1 1/2 cups shredded cooked turkey or chicken

-• Chopped Parsley to taste
+• chopped parsley to taste

-Place a soup pot over medium heat and coat with the bottom with oil.
+Place a soup pot over medium heat and coat the bottom with oil.
 Add the onion, garlic, carrots, celery, and marjoram.
 Cook and stir for about 6 minutes, until the vegetables are softened but not browned.

 A good broth or stock will make your soup taste great, but if for some reason it tastes a bit flat, a few things can help.
 Maybe it needs salt or pepper, and a bit of acidity can brighten a soup – a small squeeze of lemon, a few drops of vinegar.
 If your broth is just too weak, you could add a bit of chicken soup base.